Steak pasta in a creamy Diane sauce featuring fresh cream, brandy, dijon mustard and Worcestershire sauce, a delicious quick & easy dinner.

 - Finely chop the chives.

-- Bring a pan of well-salted water to a boil.
+- Bring a saucepan of well-salted water to a boil (I use a 20cm or 8" saucepan and 1.5 teaspoons of salt).

 - Add the butter to the frying pan and when it begins to foam add the steak and cook for 60-90 seconds on each side.